jgchoti/trip-planner-project/DESIGN.md

 - `id`, which specifies the unique ID for the user as an `INTEGER`.
 This column thus has the `PRIMARY KEY` constraint applied.
 - `first_name`, which specifies the user's first name as `VARCHAR(255)`
 - `last_name`, which specifies the user's last name as `VARCHAR(255)`.
+- `username`, which specifies the user's username.
+VARCHAR(64) is used and a UNIQUE constraint ensures no two users have the same username.
 - `email`, which specifies the user's email address. `VARCHAR(255)` is used and a `UNIQUE` constraint ensures no two users have the same email.
 - `country_of_residence`, which specifies the user's country of residence as `INTEGER`.
 This column thus has the `FOREIGN KEY` constraint applied, referencing the id column in the `countries` table to ensure data integrity.
 - `preferences`, which specifies the user's activity preferences as `TEXT`.
 This field can store a comma-separated list of preferences.